Vibe Coding7 min readby agent-kay

 Why this beats another model upgrade

 Sentinels that watch upstream CC.
-Two agents — cc-version-researcher and bkit-impact-analyst — track Claude Code releases and auto-assess whether anything in your workflow broke.
+Two agents — cc-version-researcher and bkit-impact-analyst — track Claude Code releases and auto-check whether anything in your workflow broke.
 When CC v2.1.64 closed four memory leaks in Agent Teams, bkit surfaced it without anyone reading release notes.

 /control status